-In summary, Good Chemistry's founder and team have a track record of 18+ years industry experience, eight years operating experience specifically in the highly regulated Colorado market with no material violations, and five years of ongoing business development; facility construction and cultivation / production work in Massachusetts.
-Good Chemistry currently employs approximately 160 people in Colorado across three gardens and three dispensary / retail locations.
-In its first year, GCMA Lynn will employ approximately 20 FTEs.
+In summary, Good Chemistry's founder and team have a track record of 20+ years industry experience, 10-years operating experience specifically in the highly regulated Colorado market, and seven years of ongoing business development; facility construction and cultivation / production and medical / adult use sales in Massachusetts.
+Good Chemistry currently employs approximately 180 people in Colorado across three gardens and four dispensary / retail locations, and 65 FTEs in Massachusetts across its cultivation / production facility in Bellingham and its dispensary / adult use retail location in Worcester.

-GCMA believes it has the skillset and resources to be successful in the Massachusetts adult use market and looks forward to the opportunity to do so.
+GCMA believes it has the skillset and resources to continue to be successful in Massachusetts and looks forward to the opportunity to expand its medical cultivation in Holliston.